rafalkaron/rafalkaron.github.io/content/projects/homelab.md

 ## Services

-My home server provides these services in my local network:
+My homelab server enhances my local network with the following services:

 InfluxDB and Grafana
 : Records and visualizes data from sensors, [Telegraf](https://www.influxdata.com/time-series-platform/telegraf/), and APIs.